TonyWang1027/Android-Development-Logs/README.md

 # Android-Development-Logs
-This is personal logs for android development.
+This is a personal log for android development.